 The purpose of the vinegar is to keep the ribs moist after the bark has been set.
 In addition, during the second wrapped cooking time the vinegar adds moisture and breaks down the collagen in the meat fibers.

 The added moisture is wonderful for preventing dried out beef ribs, but it also makes it easier for the meat to continue soaking in the smoke while cooking.
 Wet surfaces make for better-smoked flavor.

 Apple juice is a good alternative if you're worried about the vinegar flavor diminishing the smoked beef or rub flavor in any way.
 Psst!
 Don't worry about that, they taste A-M-A-Z-I-N-G!

 You are aiming to have those awesome ribs reach an internal temperature of 205ºF ( 96ºC ).
 Even though the ribs are safe to eat at 145ºF ( 63ºC ), the higher temperature with the longer cooking time ensures a truly perfect cook on the rib meat.

 Smoked Beef Back Ribs

 Beef Back Rib Dry Rub

 - 1 steak seasoning ( 1 portion per rack)

 - 1 rack beef back ribs (silverskin removed)

-- 8 tbsp barbecue sauce (pick your favorite)
+- 8 tablespoon barbecue sauce (pick your favorite)